 Following the founding and success of the passion project, Gavin lost his battle with cancer and died in 2011.
 R U OK? lived on, and his extraordinary life was featured in the Australian Story that same year.
 His legacy became a nationwide Conversation Movement that prepares people with the right skills to help those who are going through hard times.

 This year, R U OK?
-Day is commemorated on Thursday, 10 September.
-The message for the campaign is: “There’s More to Say After R U OK?”
+Day is commemorated on Thursday September 9.
+The message for the campaign is: “Are they really OK?
+Ask them today.”

-As we are more than halfway through the year, by now we have experienced the struggle with weeks-long quarantines and lockdowns due to the COVID-19 pandemic.
+We’re in the thick of lockdowns due to the COVID-19 pandemic.
 We have to be socially and physically distant from friends and family to avoid the risk of transmitting an invisible illness.
-Now more than ever, we have to stay connected to emotionally support each other through these trying times.
+Now more than ever, we have to stay connected to emotionally support each other.

 So, after asking the question: “Are you OK?”
 What’s next?
 The campaign shares a concrete guide for when the recipient of the question says they are not OK and how to maintain the conversation to help save someone’s life.
-One does not need to be a proficient communicator to do this successfully.
-One simply has to be sincere in handling the conversation to make someone feel loved, appreciated, and supported.
+You don’t need to be a skilled communicator to do this successfully.
+Just be sincere and listen closely.
+Your presence and attention could help someone feel loved, appreciated, and supported.
 This, in turn, can encourage them to get the appropriate help they need, so they will be a step closer to making a positive change in their life.

 How can I help the people I care about?

 Notice the people around you.
-Is anyone in your circles having a tough time during quarantine?
-Did they post something alarming or distressing in their social media?
+Is anyone in your circles having a tough time during lockdown?
+Did they post something alarming or distressing on social media?

 Approach them with kindness.
 Remember to always speak to them politely and in a friendly manner.
-Ask them “How are you holding up?” or, “I noticed you haven’t been your usual self lately.
+Say “How are you holding up?” or, “I noticed you haven’t been your usual self lately.
 Are you OK?”

 If they start sharing, keep an open mind.
 Ask them how these negative thoughts and feelings came about and how long have they have had them.
 Encourage them to talk.
 At the same time, you must never judge them—it is best to just listen.
 Part of the reason why people are hesitant to share their feelings is that not everyone listens and understands them.